azat-co/practicalnode/chapter10/chapter10.md

     echo '{"scripts": {"test": "make test"}}' > package.json

-TravisCI uses this NPM instruction to run the tests.
+TravisCI uses this npm instruction to run the tests.

 After all the preparation is done in the form of the `YAML` file and the `package.json` property, the next step is to sign up for TravisCI (free for open-source project/public repositories on GitHub) and select the repository from the web interface on [travis-ci.org](https://travis-ci.org)